 In addition to sheer speed and compatibility, ExpressVPN also offers a unique feature called VPN Split Tunneling.
 Split tunneling allows you to route only certain applications through your VPN, while allowing others to use your normal Internet connection: say, online games that rely on having minimal latency.

 ExpressVPN is fast, reliable and feature loaded.
+After all, they call themselves “express”, and that’s exactly what they deliver.
 So, what’s the downside?
 Honestly, its price is the only outstanding negative when compared to other solutions.
 It beats them in pretty much every other way, though, and even bundles 24/7 live customer service on top of it all.

 Read our full ExpressVPN review.